MichalOpoka/ecfr/cfr/title-39-Postal-Service/chapter-I-United-States-Postal-Service/subchapter-D-Organization-Administration/part-266-Privacy-Information/section-266.4.md

 (xi) Pursuant to the order of a court of competent jurisdiction.

 (3) *Names and Addresses of Postal Customers.* The disclosure of lists of names or addresses of Postal customers or other persons to the public is prohibited (39 U.S.C.
 412).
-Names or addresses will be disclosed only in those cases permitted by 39 CFR 265.6(d) relating to the Release of Information.
+Names or addresses of Postal Service customers will be disclosed only in those cases permitted by 39 CFR 265.14(d) relating to the Release of Information.

 (4) *Employee Credit References.* A credit bureau or commercial firm from which an employee is seeking credit may be given the following information upon request: grade, duty status, length of service, job title, and salary.